Showing posts with label Dutch art. Show all posts

 An edition of De re culinaria by Apicius printed in 1541 is listed as once in Browne's library.
 [2] (frontispiece below)

 The ancient Greek Athenaeus (late 2nd/early 3rd CE) is another important source of Browne's understanding of ancient world cuisine.
-In his day Naucratis was a bustling Egyptian harbour and a dynamic melting-pot of Greek and Egyptian art and culture.
+In antiquity Naucratis was a bustling Egyptian harbour and a dynamic melting-pot of Greek and Egyptian art and culture.
 Its also the setting of his Deipnosophistae or 'The Banquet of the Philosophers' in which physicians, gourmets, philosophers, grammarians and parasites discuss topics such as - Baths, Wine, invented words, feasts and music, useless philosophers, precious metals, flatterers, gluttony and drunkenness, hedonism and obesity, women and love, mistresses and courtesans, the cooking of fish and cuisine in general, as well as ships, entertainment, luxury and perfumes.
 Book seven of Athenaeus's Deipnosophistae focuses on an essential part of the healthy Mediterranean diet, sea food, along with methods of cooking various kinds of fish.
 In all probability its from his reading of Athenaeus that Browne knew -

 'The ancients took great care to keep octopus-head from their tables, while no one in our day would touch it'.